 Above all, all the variables are important in contributing to the drop in Nigerian stock prices, as Table 3. indicates, with the coefficient of intercept having a negative value.
-It
+It also demonstrates how well the model fits.

-To test the hypothesis, Analysis of Variance (ANOVA) was utilises and the result is presented on table 4 below
+To test the hypothesis, Analysis of Variance (ANOVA) was utilizes and the result is presented on table 4 below